patrickboston/isc-deploy-tool/README.md

-# Identity Security Cloud Object Deployment Tool
+# Identity Security Cloud Object Deployment Tool abc

 The Identity Security Cloud Object Deployment Tool (**ISC ODT**) is a NodeJS command-line utility that allows you to export configuration objects such as Sources, Transforms, Rules, and more out of one Identity Security Cloud environment and import/deploy them to other Identity Security Cloud environments.
 It utilizes various v3/beta API endpoints to perform all export and import operations.
 One of the main benefits of using this tool is the ability to maintain single configuration objects that can be deployed to any environment via tokenization.
 This allows Source Code Management to actually make sense for ISC implementations and this process could easily be plugged into a CI/CD pipeline.